The 20 Best Familial Periodic Paralysis Doctors in France

 Paris, FR

-Emmanuel Fournier practices in Paris, France.
+Emmanuel Fournier practices practicing medicine in Paris, France.
 Mr. Fournier is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Congenital Myasthenic Syndrome, Myotonia Congenita, Amyotonia Congenita, and Primary Lateral Sclerosis.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Congenital Myasthenic Syndrome, Amyotonia Congenita, Myotonia Congenita, and Primary Lateral Sclerosis.

 Advanced in Familial Periodic Paralysis